Rossomyrmex: Reproduction

-The reproductive behavior of slave-making ants usually consists in synchronous emergence of sexuals followed by a nuptial flight and the invasion of a host nest, but also in some cases females display a mating call around the natal nest to attract males and immediately after mating search for a host nest to usurp.
+The reproductive behavior of slave-making ants usually consists of synchronous emergence of sexuals followed by a nuptial flight and the invasion of a host nest, but also in some cases females display a mating call around the natal nest to attract males and immediately after mating search for a host nest to usurp.
 However, the reproductive strategy of Rossomyrmex greatly differs from the one described above.
-Males and females emerge from the natal nest at a different time during the day and males always fly away short after their emergence.
+Males and females emerge from the natal nest at a different time during the day and males always fly away shortly after their emergence.
 Virgin females of Rossomyrmex show a typical mating call behavior near the natal nest but due to the scarce number of nests and that sexuals are not produced every year in all nests, some females remain virgin and cannot produce new nests despite performing sexual calling chorus for several days.
 When a male arrives at a female-calling nest, he will mate to as many females as possible, being one of the few cases known of polygamous males in ants, especially when mating occurs out of the nest.
-In contrast, females are strictly monandrous although there are some reported cases of multiply mated queens.
+In contrast, females are monandrous although there are some reported cases of multiply mated queens.
 Females recently mated always run to hide in their natal nest after the first copulation and do not seek for subsequent mating.
 This reproductive behavior seems to be constrained by the low production of sexuals, especially males (which gives advantage to female-calling behavior rather than nuptial flights and multiple mating by males).

 Newly mated queens search for a host nest to invade and they are unchallenged by host workers and queens thanks to the repellent effect of the Dufour's gland that they have highly inflated before the usurpation.
 After taking over the host nest by killing the resident queens, the size of this gland decreases.
 This strategy to invade a host nest contrasts with other extended strategy consisting in newly mated queens embarking in a slave raid with workers, which would facilitate the penetration of the host nest immersed in chaos.

 In the Proformica-Rossomyrmex system, dispersal ability is quite different for host and parasite species.
 Proformica is generally polygynous (multiple queen colonies) with wingless queens that found new nests by budding; therefore they are likely to show restricted dispersal and strong population structure, while Rossomyrmex is monogynous (single queen colonies), with both sexes winged and show independent colony founding.